jeffersonvivanco/C_Notes/beginner/notes.md

 # C Notes

+## Compilers
+* A compiler is necessary to make your source code (.c, .cpp, .cc files) into a running program.
+* `gcc`
+  * Released by the Free Software Foundation, gcc is a nix-based C compiler usually operated via the command-line.
+  * To specify a name for the executable file `gcc filename -o outputFilename`
+  * To run `./outputFilename`.
+(The `./` is there to ensure you run the program for the current working directory)
+* Catching problems early
+  * To compile with all warnings enabled and to produce AINSI C compatible code (*recommended*) use the flags `-Wall -ainsi`
+  * If you want to have the compiler treat warnings as errors--meaning you don't even get an executable, you can use the `-Werror` flag.
+  This will make sure you don't miss an error.
+* GDB ready code
+  * If you want to prepare your executable for use by GDB, include the flag `-g`.
+  * This will enable GDB to give you detailed debugging information by including extra code in the executable file to allow GDB to find variable names and list the source code.
+* Math library
+  * If you need to use functions from the math library (such as sin or sqrt from math.h), then you need to explicitly ask it to link with that library with the `-l` flag and the library `m`. `gcc filename -o outputfileName -lm`
+  * Don't need it for C++
+* Use `man gcc` to find out more.

 ## printf()
 * `%d` - print as decimal integer
 * `%6d` - print as decimal integer, at least 6 characters wide